All Episodes

 These are Harvard professors.

-I have offered anybody who runs against Talib, anyone who runs against the squad, I don't care if you're a Republican, I will support you financially.
+I have offered anybody who runs against Tlaib, anyone who runs against the squad, I don't care if you're a Republican, I will support you financially.

 I will come and campaign for you.

-I am not just uh right or wrong Democrat under any circumstances.
+I am not just a right or wrong Democrat under any circumstances.

 So I can be supportive of doing the right thing because moral clarity is absolutely essential, and moral clarity is nonpartisan.

-Uh I would agree, but uh there's a lot of uh moral clarity missing in the world.
+I would agree, but there's a lot of moral clarity missing in the world.

-We saw the events of of last night, and you know, I I guess uh we've got to go to the legal side of this.
+We saw the events of last night, and I guess we've got to go to the legal side of this.

-Uh can anybody make an any intelligent case that Israel caused October seventh?
+Can anybody make any intelligent case that Israel caused October 7th?

 Because I don't think they can because the facts bear out that Israel was a victim of a surprise terrorist attack that would be the equivalent of losing nearly 40,000 Americans in a single day if you look at the population differences.

-I joined the professor uh and you in calling for uh, you know, this is a time we need moral clarity.
+I joined the professor and you in calling for, you know, this is a time we need moral clarity.

 We also need factual and legal clarity.

-There's no question in my mind that right now Joe Biden trying to play both sides is actually adding fuel to the fire of the uh of this reprehensible um, you know, movement that we see, whether it's in you know, higher education, whether it's those that are protesting, they are emboldened because they they do not fear those that are in charge.
+There's no question in my mind that right now, Joe Biden trying to play both sides is actually adding fuel to the fire of this reprehensible, you know, movement that we see, whether it's in higher education, whether it's those that are protesting.

-I I served in the national security area and worked in that area arena for over a decade, and what we're seeing right now coming across the border, I have no doubt in my mind that Hamas um sympathizers and terrorists, you know, American hating terrorism groups are being filled with individuals that are coming across this border.
+And what we're seeing right now coming across the border, I have no doubt in my mind that Hamas sympathizers and terrorist, you know, American hating terrorism groups are being filled with individuals that are coming across this border.

-All those that hate America are being emboldened because of a refusal to identify um the facts as they really are, and to utilize our laws to prosecute them and to deter others from doing the same.
+All those that hate America are being emboldened because of a refusal to identify the facts as they really are and to utilize our laws to prosecute them and to deter others from doing the same.

-Do you have any doubt, uh, Brett, that that among the eight million illegal immigrants that Joe is allowed into this country without vetting them?
+Do you have any doubt, Brett, that among the 8 million illegal immigrants that Joe is allowed into this country without vetting them?

 Do you have any doubt?